 These awards acknowledge outstanding achievement in the presentation of the cultural, historical and sociopolitical aspects of the Black Diaspora.
 The purpose is to encourage the artistic expression of the African American experience via literature and scholarly research including biographical, historical, and social history treatments by African Americans.
 The judging committee will be comprised of a BCALA-appointed panel, which will select one winner in each genre.
 Each genre prize winner shall receive: $500.00, formal recognition at the Black Caucus of ALA Literary Awards, and a BCALA Literary Award Seal to use in their marketing.

 Submissions will be accepted through February 28, 2021.
-The awards will be presented during ALA’s Annual Conference in June 2021.
+The awards will be presented during the National Conference of Librarians of Color in July 2021.
 Authors will be advised of the Literary Award Committee’s decision in advance of the annual conference.

 This contest is free and open to all self-published authors who meet the requirements.
 The submission process only takes about 10 minutes, and you are welcome to submit as many of your eBooks as you would like.
 All eBooks submitted to the contest must be: